 During my time in Europe, none was more memorable than the times I’ve spent driving around and exploring the Lofoten Islands in Norway.
 I’ve scaled a couple peaks on multi-day treks such as the Reinebringen Peak and the Hermannsdalstinden Summit.
 Since I had a car, I also managed to explore the villages and various localities in the area.
 This part of Norway is not short on amazing vistas.
-Complete with soaring granite peaks and rustic fishing villages along its coast.
+Complete with soaring granite peaks and rustic fishing villages, like Nusfjord, along its coast.

 One such village is called Nusfjord and it is one of the oldest and well-preserved fishing villages in the Lofoten Islands.
 Most buildings in the village date all the way back from the 1800s and early 1900s.
 Uncovered by archaeologist are also early traces of industrial fishing in Norway – Indeed, this fishing harbor has been in use for centuries.
 Today, Nusfjord village is an open-air museum, complete with a cod liver refinery, fish market, and stores that sell various collections of historical artifacts.

 The Village was once a busy fishing harbor where the cod liver factory was producing oil that was used for medicine and paint.
 There’s also a smokehouse where Salmon and other fish were smoked.
 There’s a bakery that’s still baking bread since its inception in 1877.